 How a Person with Bipolar Thinks

-Nevertheless, I do have some ideas on how people with bipolar disorder think that seem to stand out amongst the “normals.”
+This is not to say that we all think the same way; nevertheless, I do have some ideas on how people with bipolar disorder think that seem to stand out amongst the “normals.”

 Obsessive Bipolar Thoughts

 Your average person may have obsessive thoughts, now and then, I don’t know, but what I do know is that people with bipolar disorder have obsessive thoughts a lot of the time.
-These obsessive bipolar thoughts may be a repeating song from the radio, scenarios (such as a suicide scene) or a replaying of events (often negative ones) but obsessive thoughts seem to be the rule rather than the exception.
+These obsessive bipolar thoughts may be a repeating song from the radio, scenarios (such as a suicide scene) or a replaying of events (often negative ones), but obsessive thoughts seem to be the rule rather than the exception.

 Note that research bears this out indicating that people with bipolar disorder have higher rates of obsessive-compulsive disorder than the average population.